Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 Loan Obligations You Still Have After Closing

-• Maintain the home in reasonable condition
+• maintain the home in reasonable, livable condition

-This is one of the most common misunderstandings about reverse mortgages.
 A calculator can estimate loan behavior, but it cannot account for missed taxes or insurance lapses.
 Those risks need to be considered separately.

 Closing Costs and Ongoing Fees to Factor In

-Typical costs may include:
+Common costs often include:

-• Other administrative charges
+• other administrative or third-party charges

 What Happens to an Existing Mortgage Balance

-• Initial loan balance
+• the initial loan balance

-• Remaining home equity
+• how much home equity is preserved

 Non-Recourse Loans and What That Actually Means